The evolution of the whale has been long and varied. From land mammals to marine mammals, many adaptations were needed.

 Whales would not be able to rely on their four limbs to walk, so they would need a new way of moving.
-They would also need to be able to cope with the water instead of the air surrounding their bodies.
-They would also need to be able to adapt to finding and catching prey, and would also need to be able to breathe while in the oceans.
+They would also need to cope with the water instead of the air surrounding their bodies.
+They would also need to be able to adapt to finding and catching prey and need to be able to breathe while in the oceans.

-To efficiently be able to breathe while in the oceans, whales still needed a way to breathe air.
+To efficiently breathe while in the oceans, whales still needed a way to breathe air.
 The nostrils located at the front moved to the tops of their heads, forming the blowholes we now know.

 To be able to find and catch prey, the jaws and teeth had to change.
 The upper jaw became longer and broader to accommodate prey, and the teeth changed from carnivores’ teeth, which have different sets of teeth.
 The new teeth were all the same, indicating the move to homodont teeth.